It’s a beautiful day to talk about the potential health benefits of escarole.

-Escarole is considered to be helpful if you have muscle spasms or muscle cramps caused by intense physical activity.
+Escarole is considered helpful if you have muscle spasms or muscle cramps caused by intense physical activity.

-This ability of this veggie is attributed to its potassium content.
+This ability of this vegetable is attributed to its potassium content.

-Potassium seems to also be able to help in the recovery of stress in your muscles.
+Potassium seems to also be able to help with the recovery of stress in your muscles.

 14. Helps Protect Your Bones